-June 2015.
 While flexible working has long been embedded into Barclays' employee proposition (for all colleagues, from day one of employment), the DWC provides a 'holistic wrapper' to lift mindsets and change paradigms, normalising workplace agility.
-The campaign has refreshed the topic internally,

-'how do you work your life?' opens up the dialogue for colleagues at all levels.
+The campaign has refreshed the topic internally, and means line managers see it as something 'for me' rather than 'for them'.
+The DWC strapline 'how do you work your life?' opens up the dialogue for colleagues at all levels.